Navigating Panic and Depression Phases with STM

 2. Systematic Loss Recovery

-- During panic, STM dynamically resets its trading parameters (e.g., step size, target price) to align with falling prices.
+- During panic, STM dynamically adjusts its trading parameters (e.g., step size, target price) to align with falling prices, focusing on incremental gains to gradually recover losses.

 3. Eliminating Emotional Decisions